arnispk/Guidelines/CSS/README.md

 6. utils/
 7. vendors/

 1 file to rule them all (main.scss).
 When using critical path, there may be several style files.
-Critical-path is not mandatory at the moment however.

 ### Sample Directory Structure
 ```